Competition in Plant Communities

 - DOI: 10.1093/obo/9780199830060-0009

-Competition is generally understood to refer to the negative effects caused by the presence of neighbors, usually by reducing the availability of resources.
-Competition is one of the most important factors controlling plant communities, along with resources, disturbance, grazing, and mutualism.
+Competition is generally understood to refer to the negative effects on plant growth or fitness caused by the presence of neighbors, usually by reducing the availability of resources.
+Competition can be an important factor controlling plant communities, along with resources, disturbance, herbivory, and mutualisms.
 Since all plants require a few basic elements, the resource involved is generally light, water, nitrogen, or phosphorus, depending upon the species and the location.
 The effects of competition are widespread and easily observed in mixtures of crops and managed forests, which is why weeding and thinning are practiced.
 Competition is also widespread in native habitats, from deserts to wetlands, and is known to have important—indeed crucial—effects upon recruitment, growth, and reproduction.
 In the late 1800s, Darwin wrote extensively about the importance of competition in nature, particularly its role in driving natural selection.
 Thereafter, interest in the phenomenon grew.
-There were many experiments with both crops and wild species, most now overlooked.
+Many experiments with both crops and wild species were conducted.
 Models of competitive interactions were also constructed, with the number and size of the models increasing rapidly with the advent of computers in the 1970s.
-Hence, simple, early models are now often overlooked.
-Because the word competition has a common usage in English, it is frequently taken for granted, and therefore misunderstood.
-Care must be taken in using or interpreting the word without specifying what kind of competition is being investigated.
-For example, competition may be looked at from the perspective of an individual, a population, or a species, and it may be asymmetric or involve multiple species simultaneously.
+Because the word competition has a common usage in English, what it represents in biological systems is frequently assumed, rather than explicitly stated, leading to misunderstanding.
+Care must be taken in using or interpreting the word without specifying what kind of competition is being investigated, as different forms of competition can have different types of consequences.
+For example, competition may be looked at from the perspective of an individual, a population, or a species, it may be symmetric or asymmetric, and it can occur among single or multiple species simultaneously.
 Experimental design carries its own assumptions, which are often not stated in published articles.
-One of the most difficult tasks in reading the literature is sifting through large numbers of experiments in which investigators have haphazardly selected (a pair of) species and grown them in mixture, without adequately justifying their choice of species and study design.
+One of the most difficult tasks in exploring published studies is the need to sift through large numbers of experiments in which investigators have haphazardly selected (a pair of) species and grown them in mixture, without adequately justifying their choice of species or the experimental design.
 Another difficult task is distinguishing between models that, at least in principle, have measurable inputs or make measurable predictions (or both) and those that do not and cannot be tested.
-Overall, the very ease of growing plants in mixture, as well as the ease of making models, has made people careless, with the result that basic questions are remaining unaddressed.
-Ongoing issues of importance include mechanisms of competition, types of competition, and the intensity of competition under different conditions.
+Overall, the very ease of growing plants in mixture, as well as the ease of making new models, may have made some people careless, with the result that basic questions are remaining unaddressed.
+Ongoing issues of importance include mechanisms of competition, types of competition, effects of competition on plant coexistence, and the intensity of competition under different sets of conditions.

 Darwin’s On the Origin of Species contains a good deal about competition, usually competition between species operating as the force of natural selection.
+There is a good deal about plants and plant ecology in Darwin’s work.
 Of course, Darwin was greatly influenced by the English economist Thomas Malthus, who wrote about resources and population growth, including the famous Essay on the Principle of Population.
-The first major work of the 20th century in this area was Weaver and Clements 1938, a frequently overlooked volume with a wealth of competition experiments.
+The first major work of the 20th century in this area was Weaver and Clements 1938, a volume with a wealth of competition experiments.
 Perhaps the book is overlooked because of its extensive discussion of succession, as well as the many new terms introduced under this topic (one is advised to try reading the book as a treatise on competition, skipping the other parts).
-Although plant ecologists continued with studies of competition, by the 1970s work by zoologists was ascendant, as illustrated by MacArthur 1972.
-Models such as Lotka-Volterra had become standard tools.
-MacArthur 1972 also illustrates the concern with how species might escape competition by using different resources (“resource partitioning”), although there is still disagreement about how applicable this concept is to plants, which share a common set of resources.
+Competition was also included within even the most basic models of ecology, such as the logistic equation, which led to the Lotka-Volterra models for competition, well described in MacArthur 1972.
+MacArthur’s book also explores how species might escape competition by using different resources (“resource partitioning”), although disagreement remains about how applicable this concept is to plants, which share a common set of resources.
 Harper 1977 can be considered very influential for refocusing attention upon plant populations and plant life cycles.
-The work summarizes a vast number of studies on plant populations, including studies in agriculture and forestry.
-The emphasis on populations and agricultural systems was challenged in the 1970s by Grime 1979, which emphasized that habitats lacking in natural resources (stressed habitats) are very different from the relatively fertile sites favored by agricultural researchers.
+This book summarizes a vast number of studies on plant populations, including studies in agriculture and forestry.
+The emphasis on populations and agricultural systems was challenged in the 1970s by Grime, who emphasized that natural habitats lacking in key resources (“stressed” habitats) are very different from the relatively fertile sites favored by agricultural researchers (Grime 2001).
 Grime introduced the CSR model, which relates plant strategies (competitor, stress-tolerator, ruderal) to two basic gradients: stress and disturbance.
-Grime 1979 was a landmark work, shifting attention away from populations and back to plant traits and environmental gradients.
-By 1990 the situation had become confused, as illustrated by the many views, ideas, and data sets in Grace and Tilman 1990.
+The first edition of this book in 1979 was a landmark work, shifting attention away from populations and back to plant traits and environmental gradients.
+The role of aboveground and belowground resources is explored in Tilman 1982, suggesting that many plants may coexist by exploiting different ratios of above to below ground resources, particularly light and nitrogen.
+This resource ratio model may be more useful than the Lotka-Volterra model for plants.
+By 1990 a good deal more thought had been given about how to best explore competition among plants; some of the challenges are illustrated by the array of views, ideas, and data sets in Grace and Tilman 1990.
 As one referee noted, the book shows primarily how little agreement there was about what the word competition meant, how it should be measured, and how even common experimental designs should be interpreted.
-Keddy 2001 (originally published in 1989) emphasized that some of the confusion was the result of there being many different components of competition—intraspecific/interspecific, symmetrical/asymmetrical, and diffuse/monopolistic, to name just three.
-This book explicitly addresses some of the work done since the era of Clements, as well as the advances, such as the different types of competition and the different types of experiments necessary to measure each type; the 2001 edition includes additional and more recent examples compared to the original 1989 version, while a chapter in Keddy 2007 provides a shorter introduction to the field.
+Keddy 2001 emphasizes that some of the confusion was the result of there being many different components of competition—intraspecific/interspecific, symmetrical/asymmetrical, and diffuse/monopolistic, to name just three.
+Of course, competition is only one of many factors that affect plant communities: Keddy 2017 provides a shorter introduction to plant competition nested among the other causal factors controlling composition in plant communities.

 Grace, James B., and David Tilman, eds.
 1990.
 Perspectives on plant competition.
 San Diego, CA: Academic Press.